CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 To link to another documentation page in your guidance content use a relative url. **Example:** `/components/button`

-Documenation and guidance should be placed at the end of the SCSS file and conform to the following format:
+Documentation and guidance should be placed at the end of the SCSS file and conform to the following format:

 ```scss